 Prospective employers may also ask you these questions about your relevant experience and education to better understand your professional qualifications:

-- Why did you choose database administration?
+Why did you choose database administration?

-- Tell me about your experience as a DBA.
+Tell me about your experience as a DBA.

-- Why did you leave your last DBA job?
+Why did you leave your last DBA job?

-- What are your top technical skills?
+What are your top technical skills?

-- Describe your workflow without direct supervision.
+Describe your workflow without direct supervision.

-- How do you learn new applications?
+How do you learn new applications?

-- What do you feel is the role of a DBA?
+What do you feel is the role of a DBA?

-- What are the most common tasks performed as a DBA?
+What are the most common tasks performed as a DBA?

-- What do you feel are the most valuable skills you gained from your last position?
+What do you feel are the most valuable skills you gained from your last position?

 Interviewers ask these questions to gauge your knowledge of the subject, problem-solving skills and your personal and professional character.
 Here are some common in-depth questions you may be asked:

-- What are the common problems you come across with database management?
+What are the common problems you come across with database management?

-- How do you prevent data loss when migrating to the cloud?
+How do you prevent data loss when migrating to the cloud?

-- Walk me through your troubleshooting process.
+Please walk me through your troubleshooting process.

-- Is there a time you made a mistake?
+Is there a time you made a mistake?
 How did you resolve it?
 How could you have prevented it?

-- What is your process when users are complaining about database performance?
+What is your process when users are complaining about database performance?

-- What databases do you have experience with?
+What databases do you have experience with?

 Interview questions and sample answers

 During your interview, answer questions to the best of your knowledge.
 Some questions may vary by the position and company you are applying for.
-For effective answers that demonstrate your experience, use the STAR interview response technique, which explains:
+For practical answers that demonstrate your experience, use the STAR interview response technique, which explains:

-- Task: Explain what your role was in the situation.
+Task: Explain what your role was in the situation.

-- Action: Describe what actions you took as an individual or as part of a team.
+Action: Describe what actions you took as an individual or as part of a team.

-Here are seven common DBA interview questions with example answers to help you craft your own effective responses:
+Here are seven common DBA interview questions with example answers to help you craft your effective responses:

 1. Describe your experience with database servers.

 This question demonstrates your familiarity with database servers.
-Describe the circumstances around your usage with each system and your years of experience.
+Describe the circumstances around your usage of each system and your years of experience.
 Also, explain if you had any unique issues and your role in its resolution.

 Example: “I used Oracle with my former employer for about two years, but it started failing and once shut down the server for an entire day.
-After some research, I suggested that we change to the latest version of Microsoft because it was best for our needs.
+After some research, I suggested we change to the latest version of Microsoft because it was best for our needs.
 I assisted with setup and migrating the old server to the new one.
 We used that for about another four years.”

 2. Explain a situation where you disagreed with a coworker.
 How did you resolve it?

 There may be instances where you and your coworkers disagree on something.
 Your answer to this behavioral question can help your interviewer better understand your approach to conflict resolution.
-It also shows your level of empathy, which is a skill necessary for leadership and collaboration in the workplace.
+It also shows your level of empathy, a skill necessary for leadership and collaboration in the workplace.
 To answer this question, you can use the STAR method to describe a specific disagreement and demonstrate your conflict-resolution skills.

 3. A client needs a SQL server.
-What questions do you ask them to determine the right one?
+What questions do you ask to determine the right one?

 This question allows you to demonstrate your server knowledge and gives insight into your process.
 This question also shows how you interact with customers.
 Answer with a similar situation where you had to set up a server and your role in the process.

-I once worked with a client who had recently upgraded their SQL server and was experiencing frequent application failure that interrupted business functions.
-After going through her database history, I discovered that while her information had been backed up and the server upgraded, the new database was not compatible with the old.
+Example: “In my experience, the SQL must suit the organization's size, so I would begin by asking what type of SQL the client could support.
+I also would ask about the desired amount of uptime, any applications needed and any unique security requirements.
+I once worked with a client who had recently upgraded their SQL server and was experiencing frequent application failures that interrupted business functions.
+After going through her database history, I discovered that while her information had been backed up and the server upgraded, the new database was incompatible with the old.
 I upgraded the old database to an intermediate one and then upgraded that to the current server to fix the issue.”

 4. Explain a time you experienced data loss.
 How did you handle it?

+Example: “Before all data migration projects, I make comprehensive backups and test them for any corruption or loss.
+Data loss does happen, but if there is a quality backup, it can mitigate the problem.
 In one circumstance, after performing a test migration, I found that the data was not translating across the system.
 After some troubleshooting, I found that the client had several old databases.
 There were multiple instances of duplicate file names for varying uses that I’d overlooked as duplicate files.
 I was able to suggest some software that connected seamlessly with the outdated systems and cleaned up the excess data for better migration.”